10 Things You Didn’t Know You Could Do in Queensland

 Swim with whales in Mooloolaba, Sunshine Coast

-Take part in a stand-up paddle board yoga session on the Gold Coast
+Take part in a stand-up paddleboard yoga session on the Gold Coast

 If you enjoy the excitement of stand-up paddle boarding or the calming effects of an outdoor yoga class, then this combo is perfect for you.
 A revitalising and unique experience incorporating the fun of paddling out onto the welcoming Gold Coast shores into a group yoga class at the break of dawn.
-Join like-minded early risers or book a private group, these yoga sessions work with the flow of movement supplied by the gentle waves as you focus on your strength, healing and controlled concentration through yoga amongst a gorgeous natural setting.
+Join like-minded early risers or book a private group, these yoga sessions work with the flow of movement supplied by the gentle waves as you focus on your strength, healing and controlled concentration through yoga in a gorgeous natural setting.

 See 6 species of Marine turtles on the Great Barrier Reef

 We all love exploring the reef with its bright-coloured corals and thousands of playful fish but one unmissable sight on the reef is the marine turtle.
 What people might not realise is that six of the world's seven species of marine turtle are found along the 1,400 miles of the Great Barrier Reef.
 The six turtle species include the Loggerhead, Green, Hawksbill, Leatherback, Olive Ridley and Flatback Turtle.
 These beautiful creatures have lived in the oceans for over 100 million years and choose their nesting areas in the north and south ends of the Great Barrier Reef, this is because the surroundings are ideal for raising the next generation of marine turtles.
 As curious, playful and graceful creatures it’s understandable that so many people would love to swim alongside these beautiful turtles and when you visit Queensland next you can too.

 Catch your own supper on an Indigenous fishing tour with Adventure North